 Condensation can also occur in roof spaces and in sub floor areas where there is a timber suspended floor.
 This can lead to dry rot or wet rot developing in flooring and roofing timbers.

 Condensation is caused by two specific elements working together: lack and ventilation and lifestyle choices.
 Many of our daily activities produce moisture, from boiling the kettle to taking a shower to drying clothes.
 If there is nowhere for that moisture to go, it’s stuck inside with us, leading to the visible effects and long-term problems with condensation.
-Double and triple glazing and draft proofing may make our homes warmer in the winter, but they also leave no way for that moisture to get out of our homes through air ventilation.
+Double and triple glazing, along with draught-proofing, may make our homes warmer in the winter, but they also reduce the ways for moisture to escape through air ventilation.

 Preventing condensation on windows in winter is a challenge many homeowners face.
 This issue leads to bigger problems like mold growth and damage to window frames.
 Understanding how to manage window condensation is crucial for maintaining a comfortable and healthy indoor environment during the colder months.